Panizghi/JAVAFX-controller-for-LED-Strips/README.md

 ## Context

-Amidst the global pandemic, residential electricity usage increased significantly, with house lighting being a major contributor.
-LED strips serve as an energy-efficient and environmentally friendly alternative for areas with lower light intensity requirements in households.
 To promote sustainability and reduce costs, this project aims to create a software controller for LED strips, eliminating the need for expensive remote controllers and bringing households closer to environmental friendliness.

 ## Technical Requirements / Specifications